-Before you splash out on a caravan, you need to know what you will require in terms of a tow car – and it doesn’t have to be a massive SUV.
+Before you think about buying a caravan, you need to know what your requirements will be for the best tow car – and no, it won’t necessarily be an SUV.

 Of course, common sense will tell you that a city car isn’t going to be capable of safely towing a big twin-axle caravan, but if you have a reasonably sized family car, what will it comfortably tow?

-There’s a lot to consider here, so check out our guide to how to choose the perfect tow car, where David Motton offers his tips on picking the best tow car for you.
+There’s a lot to consider here, so check out our guide to how to choose the perfect tow car, where David Motton offers his top tips.

 For a beginner, both of the UK’s big caravanning clubs (The Camping and Caravanning Club and the Caravan and Motorhome Club) recommend that the maximum weight of the caravan should not exceed 85% of the car’s kerbside weight.